Cuda-Chen/cuda-chen.github.io/_posts/2021-05-31-django-mysql-github-actions.md

 ![title image](/assets/images/2021/05/31/django-mysql-github-actions-title.png)

 ## Introduction
-In nowdays, when we develop a web application, we usually apply CI (Continuous Integration) and CD (Continous Deployment) to automate the processes of testing and deployment.
+In nowadays, when we develop a web application, we usually apply CI (Continuous Integration) and CD (Continous Deployment) to automate the processes of testing and deployment.

-To run such automations, we use Jenkins [^1] and Travis [^2] in the old days.
+To run such automation, we use Jenkins [^1] and Travis [^2] in the old days.
 However, in this decade, there are lots of tool popping up for our needs, and one of them is GitHub Actions.
-As a web developer and GitHub lovers, I would like to use GitHub Actions for not only can be easily integrated with GitHub projects but also show off my abaility to customize GitHub Actions [^3] for my needs.
+As a web developer and GitHub lovers, I would like to use GitHub Actions for not only can be easily integrated with GitHub projects but also show off my ability to customize GitHub Actions [^3] for my needs.
 Therefore, I would like to share my note apply GitHub Actions (especially CI) on an example Django project using MySQL as its database.